carbon-language/carbon-lang/llvm/lib/Target/README.txt

 extra register for the function when effective_addr2 is declared as U64 than when it is declared U32.

+PHI Slicing could be extended to do this.

 //===---------------------------------------------------------------------===//

 LSR should know what GPR types a target has.
 This code: